 Hooray!

 6. I've started planning for an OBB private reading, ExCo, and WT.
+Hooray!7.
+I got to stay in the office and get things done this week.
 Hooray!

 8. The BCSL Advisory Committee met this morning, and it was a lovely meeting full of visions, brainstorming, and networking.
 Hooray!